MrJadaml/mac-maker/readme.md

 cd ~/Projects && mv MrJadaml* dotfiles
 ```

-Changes the name of the untared directory from "MrJadam-mac-maker-[SHA]" to "dotfiles"
+Changes the name of the untared directory from "MrJadaml-mac-maker-[SHA]" to "dotfiles"

 ### ❄️ Personalize...